 They watched the Women’s March of 2017 with great interest, but say the mass rally was just the latest chapter in a long, complicated history of women taking to the streets to express their demands.

 “Vera and I are both fascinated by the tenacity and mobility of the Women’s March,” Dr Crozier-De Rosa says.
 “The 2017 march prompted a movement for women’s political empowerment in the United States, and has stimulated many women to stand for political office.
-We are now seeing the results of that in the US mid-term elections, with a record number of women elected to Congress.
+We saw the results of that in the November 2018 US mid-term elections, with a record number of women elected to Congress.

 “But it is by no means the first time that women have used the spectacle and the collective power of the women’s march when campaigning for their rights.
 Indeed, the women’s march was a ubiquitous part of women’s suffrage campaigns around the world, a well-used suffragist tactic.”